 A GPC, or Government Purchase Card, is a card specifically administered by the government for qualified, covered purchases.
 You can use this card to pay directly, or to pay through an invoice.
 Often the cardholder is a different person that the one attending the course, in which case we recommend paying via an invoice.
 If paying an invoice, you will need to get an invoice from PMTI, which can be done via email or by calling us.

 The Tuition Assistance Program is one where the individual organization determines if certification programs are covered or not.
-If you are seeking to use TAP to pay for your CAPM or PMP certification training course, please contact us directly via phone or email and we will work with you to see if your organization qualifies.
+If you are seeking to use TAP to pay for your CAPM or PMP certification training course, contact a representative at your nearest education center to what's available.
+Upon finding the vehicle for funding, contact us directly via phone or email and we will work with you to see if your organization qualifies.

 This program is very similar to the Tuition Assistance Program detailed above.
 Each state's workforce office handles these differently, so we recommend contacting us directly so that we may help guide you through the process.